-Every Employee must report any violation or potential violation of the Code, and is strongly encouraged to raise any concerns he or she may have regarding compliance with the Code.
+Every Employee must report any violation or potential violation of the Code and is strongly encouraged to raise any concerns he or she may have regarding compliance with the Code.
 Prompt reporting of violations or concerns will help Centrus prevent unsafe, illegal, or unethical behavior and resolve matters appropriately.
 All reports of violations or potential violations of the Code shall be appropriately addressed in accordance with the Company's policies and procedures.
 The Company strongly encourages Employees to make such reports to their supervisors.
-Supervisors will report violations or potential violations of the Code to the Employee Concerns Manager ("ECM") at their respective sites, and ensure that such reports or concerns are appropriately addressed.
+Supervisors will report violations or potential violations of the Code to the Employee Concerns Manager ("ECM") at their respective sites and ensure that such reports or concerns are appropriately addressed.
+(Employees also may report violations and potential violations directly to the ECM at their site or other Company officials, as noted in below.)

 If you have questions, you are urged to seek guidance from the appropriate organization.
 The following is a brief summary of various potential issues and the organization most likely to be equipped to provide guidance on these issues:

-- (a) Human Resources: Issues involving employment, harassment or discrimination; - (b) Regulatory: Issues involving nuclear and other regulatory matters; - (c) Internal Audit: Issues involving financial statements and disbursement of funds; - (d) Office of General Counsel: Issues involving securities law, antitrust law, international business, Foreign Corrupt Practices Act, export controls, intellectual property (including trade secrets) and confidentiality; and - (e) Corporate Compliance: Interpretation or advice concerning the Code and ethics issues such as conflicts of interest, gift giving/receiving, waste, fraud, abuse and any other issue not listed above.
+- (a) Human Resources: Issues involving employment, harassment, or discrimination; - (b) Regulatory: Issues involving nuclear and other regulatory matters; - (c) Internal Audit: Issues involving financial statements and disbursement of funds; - (d) Office of General Counsel: Issues involving securities law, antitrust law, international business, Foreign Corrupt Practices Act, export controls, intellectual property (including trade secrets), and confidentiality; and - (e) Corporate Compliance: Interpretation or advice concerning the Code and ethics issues such as conflicts of interest, gift giving/receiving, waste, fraud, abuse, and any other issue not listed above.